-- 6.1.
-As at 31 March 2022 there were 26,095 members of the Fund; 6,617 of these were active, 11,139 deferred (undecided, deferred and frozen) and 8,339 retired.
-Besides the administering authority, the Fund also comprised 10 active scheduled bodies and 17 active admitted bodies, along with 1 admitted body that left the fund in 2021/22. - 6.2.
-Scheme member administration and pensioner administration is undertaken by a small inhouse Pensions team which is also responsible for other areas of pension work including providing data to the LPFA, TPA and the NHS pension schemes.
+- 7.1 As at 31 March 2023 there were 26,863 members of the Fund; 6,846 of these were active, 11,493 deferred (undecided, deferred and frozen) and 8,524 retired.
+Besides the administering authority, the Fund also comprised 8 active scheduled bodies and 20 active admitted bodies. - 7.2 Scheme member administration and pensioner administration is undertaken by a small in-house Pensions team which is also responsible for other areas of pension work including providing data to the LPFA, TPA and the NHS pension schemes.
 The team also carries out non-Pension Fund work such as providing estimates and calculating and paying redundancy and compensation payments.
 Further information about the administration of the scheme including forms and publications, information on complaints and disputes, and details on how members are kept informed, including relevant contact details, can be found on the Fund's website at www.lewishampensions.org.
-Scheme administration is audited annually and a short summary of the 2021/22 audit findings can be found in sections 4.8 and 4.9 of this report.
+Internal audit reviews the scheme's administration periodically as described in sections 4.8 and 4.9 of this report.

-- 6.3.
-Pension transactions are completed monthly as they fall due, the in-house team also work through queries and respond to members and bodies as appropriate.
-Membership is updated regularly to ensure it is accurate. - 6.4.
-The number of key administrative activities carried out in 2021/22 and across the previous four years are shown in the table below.
+- 7.3 Pension transactions are completed monthly as they fall due, the in-house team also work through queries and respond to members and bodies as appropriate.
+Membership is updated regularly to ensure it is accurate. - 7.4 The number of key administrative activities carried out in 2022/23 and across the previous four years are shown in the table below.